mih/Psignifit-3.x/doc-src/INFLUENTIAL.rst

 We can note here that it is reasonable that actually the only serious difference between the fit to the whole data set and the fit to the reduced dataset might originate from a difference in the lapse rate.
-(It is as you can see if you calculate the f_ik manually).
+(It is as you can see if you calculate the :math:`f_{ik}` manually).
 In many cases, the lapse rate is considered a nuissance parameter.
 Usually what we want to know is more like "is the whole inference influenced by this one data point".
 It is difficult to derive a riguorous definition for this kind of influence in a frequentist setting, even in a relatively data driven frequentist setting such as the employed bootstrap procedure.
 However, in a Bayesian setting such an influence measure is readily available.